 Please be sure you are in the "group chat" before leaving this meeting.
-All important and the latest information will be communicated via the "group app," please check for changes often.
+All important and the latest information will be communicated via the "Whats App group chat," please check for changes often.

 Itinerary (see pgs.
 5-10)

 Starting now; Swim, Bike, Run, Eat, Sleep, Recover, Fun, Repeat!